leedmitri/neotcg/README.md

 ## UPDATEcolorstcgdeckdata.js
 Contains a single variable "deckDictionary" that holds a dictionary of data scrapped from Colors TCG's [deck page](https://colors-tcg.eu/cards.php?view=alpha).
 This dictionary needs to be updated for new deck releases.
 A tool for getting an updated dictionary can be found at [Gloomlee's website](https://gloomlee.neocities.org/colorstcg/colorstcgscrapper.html), which will output the deckDictionary variable for you to copy and paste into the UPDATEcolorstcgdeckdata.js file.

-**This will need to be updated every month and/or for every new Colors TCG deck release, in order to get the series, character name, and color data for the new decks.**
+**This will need to be updated every month and/or for every new Colors TCG deck release, in order to get the series, character name, and color data for the new decks.
+This data is used for displaying the deck colors on the collecting page, sorting by color on your collection pages, and searching by series name/ character name on your collection pages.**

 The format for the dictionary is:
 ```